 (see the original article in the Dec/Jan 20/21 issue at www.thelocalbuzzmag.com/read-online)

-As travel restrictions and social distancing rules may alter our festivities this year, we thought it might be fun to take a look at games that can be played in small groups or via a meeting apps such as FaceTime or Zoom
+As we enter another, albeit light, lockdown, we thought it might be useful to take a look at games that can be played in small groups or via a meeting apps such as FaceTime or Zoom

 How’s your poker face?
 You will need a good one for this centuries old Welsh bluffing game.
 The idea is that the “hiders” make the “guessers” choose the wrong hand when finding a hidden coin.
 So tom-foolery, misleading looks and verbal banter are definitely the order of the day, steering them in the wrong direction.